wking-io/Fluture/README.md

 )
 ```

-This Future, and any Future's derrived from it through `map`, `chain`, etc. will
+This Future, and any Future's derived from it through `map`, `chain`, etc. will
 no longer automatically dispose of their resources after being forked.
 This
 allows resources to only be disposed manually.